kelp-hq/oss/tools/web3-api-auth-token/README.md

 # Roadmap

-If you wish to propose the strategy join, please join our [discord](https://discordapp.com/invite/fanBk5deyq) and write in the `#general` channel.
-For now, it is like this because we want to minimize the sources to maintain. 🙌
+If you wish to propose the strategy, please join our [discord](https://discordapp.com/invite/fanBk5deyq) and write in the `#general` channel.
+For now, it's like this because we want to minimize the sources to maintain. 🙌

 Icon legend: